PieterCarton/utp4j/README.md

 ##Appreciation
 I'd like to thank all members of the [Communication Systems Group][csg] at the University Zurich for the opportunity, the provided test hardware, the room and patience.
-Special thanks to Thomas and Danni for all the constructive feedback, advices and tipps.
+Special thanks to Thomas and Danni for all the constructive feedback, advices and tips.

 ##Contact
 Please report any bugs, issues or suggestions to issues at utp4j dot net.